fshostme/docs/docs/firststeps-locations.md

 ## Connection quality to the locations

-You are unsure which location is the best for you?
-That's no problem!
-We have developed a looking glass, which allows you to test the connection from the locations to you.
-This way you will get an overview of all ping results at a glance and you can choose the best location for you.
+Not sure which location is best for you?
+No problem!
+We've developed a Looking Glass tool that lets you test the connection from our locations to yours.
+This provides an overview of all ping results at a glance, helping you choose the optimal location.

-You can click on this link to try testing ping: [Looking Glass](https://fshost.me/lg)
+Click this link to test your ping: [Looking Glass](https://fshost.me/lg)

 ![image](https://help.fshost.me/img/lg.png)